StevenEddies/tidal-apps/Flags/README.md

-Displays various flags on the screen
+# Flags

+Shows a flag on the screen.
+That's about it.

+## Development

+Source is available on [GitHub](https://github.com/StevenEddies/tidal-apps).